by Jeffrey R. Charles.

-Our site was about 1 km east of Sevaruyo and a few meters higher than the town's elevation of 3740 meters.
+Our site was about 1 km east of Sevaruyo, and a few meters higher than the town's elevation of 3740 meters.
 Health wise, I felt only slightly better than the night before, and it was clear that my physical condition had not really improved much.
 I could no longer remember many aspects of my planned eclipse procedures, and I had even forgotten that Venus would be visible next to the eclipse.
 It was a good thing I had prepared a check list for my procedures!

 Delfina had come with Roberto's family and made coffee for everyone, so I had some.
-My equipment was set up North of the bus.
+My equipment was set up North of where the bus was parked.
 Some other people from our convoy were set up on a hill to the south.
-Two of them had 60 mm refractor telescopes, and at least one of these was set up to project partial phases of the eclipse onto a small screen.
-Some people had film cameras, others had video cameras, and still others had nothing at all.
-The missionary who had driven his van to the eclipse began taking video of the general area and interviewing people.
-It looked like he was doing an excellent job of documenting the general surroundings.
-He, Willma and the few students from Buenas Nuevas all knew that I was going to be busy during the eclipse, so they did not ask me questions or interfere; however, there were others from the convoy who did not have such consideration.
+Two of them had 60 mm refractor telescopes, and at least one of the telescopes was set up to project partial phases of the eclipse onto a small screen.
+Some people had film cameras, others had video cameras, and still others had no cameras at all.
+But for our group, there were enough solar filters to go around.

-As could be the case in any country, some relatively well-to-do local people, unindoctrinated in eclipse etiquette, soon huddled around my telescope, fully equipped with their flash cameras and a plethora of questions.
-Some of them even kept walking or standing right in front of my telescope (usually to look at it) so with the help of Roberto, I roped off the area immediately in front of it.
-Not all of the people were a problem.
 One helpful person from our convoy was very welcome to be in my immediate area.
 Ana Flores, who had come in the missionary's van, was aware of my condition from a previous conversation and had graciously offered to operate one of my cameras and translate to some of the people at the site.
 This was a welcome offer, because I knew that my condition would not allow me to perform all of my planned tasks at the eclipse.
-It turned out that my condition didn't allow me to do a good job of showing her what needed to be done with the camera, and this in turn prevented her from contributing as much as she could have otherwise.
-In spite of this, even the matter of her moral support was very welcome.
-Few others at the site seemed to grasp the gravity of my condition and the repercussions it could have on my work at the eclipse.

-As I set up more of my equipment, incessant questions from people continued to be a distraction.
+As I set up more of my equipment, incessant questions from the richer people continued to be a distraction.
 This put me in the position of having to be a so-called "guide" for them.
 To make matters worse, one of the more prominent locals who were not associated with my host was apparently confusing people by telling them that they would not be able to look at the eclipse even when it is total!
 (After seeing my video and noticing the relative chaos of my immediate surroundings, a Bolivian Astronomer whom I met after the eclipse joked: "Don't the accessories for your telescope include something like a sword for these people?")

 Fortunately, with the welcome help of Ana's translation, I was able to announce the order of events that were expected to occur at the eclipse, including my prediction that yellow color would become visible toward the north and south a minute or so before totality.
 This helped reduce the number of questions, but it did not entirely eliminate the problem.

 The moon continues its relentless trek across the sun.
 By about 8:05, it becomes easy to see that the light has dimmed.
-The light is harsh and shadows are extraordinarily well defined.
+The light is harsh, and shadows are extraordinarily well defined.

 At 8:16, a slight darkening becomes visible on the northwestern horizon.
 A minute later, it becomes more obvious.
 The lunar umbra has appeared.
 Totality is only 5 minutes away.
 At 8:17, I take a panorama with my indexing rotary platform.
 In spite of the fact that my area is partially roped off, people still occasionally wander between me and the platform.
 This made it difficult to change shutter speeds at the right times, and I missed making some of these changes as a result.
 I also forgot to make some of the belated settings after the people did get out of the way, so my later panoramas (including those taken during totality) did not come out very well.
-The procedures I'd practiced did not account for people getting in my way.
+The procedures I'd practiced did not account for people getting in the way.

-All of a sudden, I realize that I am wasted.
+All of a sudden, I begin to fall behind on my eclipse procedure, and realize that I am wasted.
 I am acutely aware that I am not in any condition to properly implement even the newly paired down version of my procedures, but am at a loss as to what to do about it.
 I'm too tired to feel panic, so I experience more of a dull anxiety combined with helpless resignation.
-My efficiency is far less than half of what it should be and my senses are so dulled that my ability to take things in is markedly reduced.
-I was only able to remember things about this eclipse that I had taken pictures, video, or specific note of, quite unlike my experience at other eclipses.
+My efficiency is far less than half of what it should be, and my senses are so dulled that my ability to take things in is markedly reduced.
+I was only able to remember things about this eclipse that I had taken pictures, video, or specific note of, quite unlike my experience at previous eclipses.

 La sombra esta alli ya.
-Vea?
+Vez?

 No es oscuridad?

-(Is it not dark?)
+(Isn't it dark?)

-(Yes, it is dark.)
+(Yes.
+It is dark.)